qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

    implementing classical logic on `i1` types is also assumed.
    Conditional quantum operations in the instruction set that appear in the target basic blocks of a `br` instruction must be performed conditionally like in a purely classical LLVM program.

+This means that at minimum, backends supporting adaptive profile programs should support mid-circuit measurement, turning measurements into booleans, and branching based on those booleans.
 Beyond this, a backend can opt into one or more of the following additional capabilities to extend minimal adaptive profile compliance with additional features.
 A maximal adaptive profile program adds all of the following